 What is the single most defining thing about Rosewood as a brand?

 The Rosewood Hotels & Resorts® guiding concept is A Sense of Place®.
 That is, our hotels are highly individual in that each reflects the culture, geography and sensibilities of its location, in all aspects from design to dining, spa to service.

-You have a large number of new hotels in the pipeline, including an impressive schedule of expansion in Asia.
+You have a large number of new hotels in the pipeline, an impressive schedule of expansion.
 Can you tell us a little about that?

 We understand that you have an eye for both design and detail, what part of the process of creating a new hotel do you enjoy most?